A detailed proof of the Chudnovsky formula with means of basic complex analysis -- Ein ausf\"uhrlicher Beweis der Chudnovsky-Formel mit elementarer Funktionentheorie: Proof of the Main Theorem Beweis des Haupttheorems

 This proves that if we choose the principal branch of the square root (which is positive on the positive real axis), the equation is exact without any hidden roots of unity at $\tau=\tau_8$.
 The region $\im(\tau)>1\ko25$ is connected, both sides of the equation depend continuously on $\tau$ and are not zero.
 This proves that the equation is exact without any hidden roots of unity for all $\tau$ with $\im(\tau)>1\ko25$, if the principal branch of the square root is chosen.} \de{Wir wählen $\tau_8=\frac{i\sqrt{8}}{2}=i\sqrt{2}$.
 Hier gilt, dass $q=e^{2\pi i \tau_8} = e^{-2\pi\sqrt{2}}$ eine reelle Zahl ist.
 Die Darstellungen in Thm.~\ref{\en{EN}fouriertheorem} zeigen dann, dass $J(\tau_8)$ und $s_2(\tau_8)$ ebenfalls reellwertig sind.
-Weiter folgt aus den Näherungen von Seite~\pageref{\en{EN}tab:NaeherJunds2} zusammen mit den Abschätzungen aus Thm.~\ref{\en{EN}theonaeherJ} und~\ref{\en{EN}theonaehers2}, dass sowohl $J(\tau_8)$ und $\frac{1-s_2(\tau_8)}{6}$ \emph{positive} reelle Zahlen sind.
+Weiter folgt aus den Näherungen und den Fehlerabschätzungen aus Thm.~\ref{\en{EN}theonaeherJ} und~\ref{\en{EN}theonaehers2}, dass sowohl $J(\tau_8)$ und $\frac{1-s_2(\tau_8)}{6}$ \emph{positive} reelle Zahlen sind.
 Somit ist bewiesen, dass für $\tau=\tau_8$ alle Größen in der Gleichung des Haupttheorems~\ref{\en{EN}hauptformel} reellwertig und positiv sind.

 Das zeigt, dass in der Gleichung bei $\tau=\tau_8$ keine komplexen Einheitswurzeln vergessen wurden, sofern man den Hauptzweig der Quadratwurzel wählt, welcher den postiven Radikanden positive Werte zuordnet.
 Das Gebiet $\im(\tau)>1\ko25$ ist zusammenhängend, beide Seiten der Gleichung hängen stetig von $\tau$ ab und sind nicht Null.
 Hieraus folgt, dass die Gleichung aus Thm.~\ref{\en{EN}hauptformel} auch für alle anderen $\tau$ mit $\im(\tau)>1\ko25$ exakt erfüllt ist, sofern man wie gefordert den Hauptzweig der Quadratwurzel wählt.} \end{proof}